akka/akka/akka-docs-dev/rst/java/stream-error.rst

   Be aware that dropping elements may result in deadlocks in graphs with cycles, as explained in :ref:`graph-cycles-java`.

-The supervision strategy can also be defined for a section of flow operators.
+The supervision strategy can also be defined for all operators of a flow.

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/FlowErrorDocTest.java#resume-section